casualuser322/TROSS/README.md

 - Training time scales approximately linearly with dataset size and resolution.
 - GPU acceleration (CUDA) is automatically used if available.
 - Depth predictions are not guaranteed to be metrically accurate unless trained on physically calibrated depth data.
-- The stereo baseline \( B \) and focal length \( f \) from calibration can be used to convert disparity maps to metric depth for ground truth supervision.
+- The stereo baseline $B$ and focal length $f$ from calibration can be used to convert disparity maps to metric depth for ground truth supervision.

 ## TODO